basement structural warranty

 basement structural warranty basement structural warranty basement structural warranty

 The Standard explains that a relevant path needs to be found through it.
-And the most obvious and appropriate, for a new domestic basement, is no leaks.
+And the most obvious and appropriate, for a new domestic basement, is no leaks or damp patches.

 Include in your letter, perhaps as enclosures, links or attachments, my web pages about the new laws and procedures, and perhaps this page as well.